Reference suite — reading guide

 L4

 The vertex-facade principle: a path names a contract, not an implementation.
 Seven vertex roles (stored, stream, sink-with-model, computed, proxy, aggregate, live MMIO).
-The canvas worked through both transferred and mirror modes.
+The canvas worked through in both transferred and mirror modes.
 Address grouping (multi-source fan-in, multi-sink fan-out, compound vertices, per-transport split).

 12-deployment-profiles.md